 If you are a full-time student, you don't have to pay council tax which saves you a bit of money, however, you must apply for an exemption and make your local council aware that you are a student.
 Different councils vary but the GOV.uk website will have all the information you need.

-When you move into your house, it will most likely already be supplied by someone but a big mistake you can make is to stick with them.
-It may take time and effort but shopping around will save you money.
+When you move into your house, it will most likely already be supplied by someone but a big mistake to make is sticking with them.
+It may take time and effort but shop around, it will save you money.
 When you move in, you will need to take a meter reading for your gas, electricity and water (if you have one) - this will ensure you are only paying for the water, gas and electricity you use instead of paying for the people who lived in there before you.